Do you want to know how to shock a swimming pool? well…..

 If your pool water is starting to look cloudy or unsanitary rather than crystal clear, it may be time to shock your pool.

 Pool shocking is essential to keep your water free from chloramines and reduce algae growth.
 Every pool owner understands the importance of preventing algae and keeping the water healthy to swim in.
 It not only causes your pool to look unpleasant and unwelcoming, but it can produce an odour and create a slippery surface.

 The purpose of pool shocking is to raise the chlorine level to breakpoint chlorination and remove all the chloramines.
 So, essentially there is little to no bacteria in the pool and the pool or spa is safe to swim in.

 Pool shocking is an important part of any pool service.

-Shocking is the process of adding chlorine to your pool water in order to sanitise it.
+Shocking is the process of adding salt or chlorine to your pool water in order to sanitise it.
 Chlorine is a standard treatment option for pool shocking.
 However, various non-chlorine alternatives can effectively sanitise your pool as this will still oxidise the water and destroy any bacteria.

 Shocking is an essential step in pool maintenance.
 It keeps your water clean and clear.

 Shocking your pool requires time.
 The best time to start the shocking process is after dusk to prevent the sun’s UV rays from affecting the chlorine.
 Also when all the swimming is done for the day.

 Pool shock chemicals are great for sanitising your pool, but you want to avoid direct contact with them as this can cause chemical burns or respiratory problems.
 Make sure you have the following list of materials before shocking your pool:

 - safety glasses